ushka1/etd-elevator-simulator/README.md

 ## Setup

 1. Run `npm install` to install the dependencies.
-1. Copy and rename the `.env.example` file to `.env` and set the environment variables.
 1. Run `npm run dev` to start the development server.